Dosage Form: tablet

 12. Increased cholesterol and triglyceride levels in your blood

-Do not stop Mirtazapine Tablets without first talking to your healthcare provider.
-Stopping Mirtazapine Tablets too quickly may cause potentially serious symptoms including:
+Do not stop Mirtazapine Tablets, USP without first talking to your healthcare provider.
+Stopping Mirtazapine Tablets, USP too quickly may cause potentially serious symptoms including:

 - abnormal dreams